 Will taking any of these products get me "high" or "stoned?"
 Are they "psychoactive"?

 In general, Sow Eden's products are designed to provide symptomatic relief without any discernible intoxicating effects.
-In fact, our products all contain no more than 0.3% THC, so there is no risk of experiencing any intoxication.
+All of our products test at zero THC or "non-detected," so there is absolutely zero risk of intoxication.

 Will I fail a drug test after taking your products?